Ulises-Rosas/WoRMStools/README.md

 Pholoides tuberculata		Record not found in WoRMS
 ```

-*\*While species that does not have an aphiaID can be either validated in order to get an aphiaID or simply skipped, it is highly recomendable to introduce a list of validated species (see above).*
+*\*While species that does not have an aphiaID can be either validated in order to get an aphiaID or simply skipped, it is highly recomendable to introduce a list of validated species (see how [here](https://github.com/Ulises-Rosas/WoRMStools#validate-names)).*

 ### Taxonomic rank